jeremyephron/simplegmail/README.md

 # simple-gmail

-A simple Gmail API client in Python.
+A simple Gmail API client in Python for applications.

 Current Supported Behavior:
 * Sending html messages
 * Sending messages with attachments
 * Sending messages with your Gmail account signature
 * Retrieving messages with the full suite of Gmail's search capabilities

+## Getting Started
+The only setup required is to download a "client secrets" file from Google that will allow your applications to do its thing.

+Follow the instructions here: https://developers.google.com/gmail/api/quickstart/python.

+Name the file you download "client_secrets.json" and place it in the root directory of your application.

+You are now good to go!

 ## Usage
 ### Send a simple message: